crdietrich/meerkat/README.md

 Need to know how much power your project consumes?
 Tracking energy use is important for many small projects and especially battery powered ones.
 The TI INA219 provides a simple package to track consumption, this package provides tools to get the bus voltage, current, power and energy use over time.

 Measurements are made when polled and stored locally, energy measurements are the latest power measurement multiplied by the time since the last measurement.
-In that respect it is a Right Integration, higher accuracy is achieved by increased sample size.
-The target use cases are probably 10Hz and below sample rates.
+In that respect it is a Right Integration, higher accuracy is achieved by increased sample number.
+The target use case sample rates are probably 10Hz and below.

 ```
 Python 2.7.3 (default, Mar 18 2014, 05:13:23)